datanav/docs/overview.rst

 For getting started with Sesam a single node will suffice.
 The Sesam Node is available as a public docker image.
 If you install and use the Sesam Node software, you are bound by the :ref:`eula`.
 Sesam Node uses a number of open source components.
 The licenses for these can be in the :ref:`open_source_licenses` document.

 Docker version 1.9.1 is required.
 Download Docker `here <http://www.docker.com/>`_.
-We recommend using 'Docker Machine <https://www.docker.com/products/docker-machine>`_ to get up and running on Windows and Mac OSX.
+We recommend using `Docker Machine <https://www.docker.com/products/docker-machine>`_ to get up and running on Windows and Mac OSX.

 .. _overview-getting-started: